 She is due to present the study’s findings at the American Academy of Neurology’s 70th Annual Meeting, which will be held in Los Angeles, CA.

 Dr. Langer-Gould took special interest in the role played by dietary omega-3 and its potential link to reduced risk for MS, because this fatty acid has been tied to a wealth of health benefits.
-Also, omega-3 deficiency seems to play a role in the advent of neurological conditions.
+Also,

 “Fish or other seafood consumption,” she told us, “is particularly interesting because it is the main determinant of circulating and tissue levels of omega-3 polyunsaturated fatty acids (omega-3 PUFAs).”